AndunHH/spacemouse/README.md

 - [Version 1.1](https://github.com/AndunHH/spacemouse/releases/tag/v1.1.0): Support of [Hall Effect Sensors](#hall-effect-sensors)
 - [Version 2.0](https://github.com/AndunHH/spacemouse/releases/tag/v2.0.0): Serial Menu, Store parameters in EEPROM, new modifierFunction and Drift-compensation

+## Upcoming Work
+For the next release already to be found in master:

+- The [modifier function](#modifier-function) has a html page, where you can visualize the effect of the chosen parameters.

 ## V2.0 Serial Menu, Store parameters in EEPROM, new modifierFunction and Drift-compensation
 This release holds 6 months of development by @StefanNouza.
 Here is an overview of his great addition to this project: